 1. Lucinda Green (pictured above) became the pin-up of the eventing world after winning Badminton for the sixth time in 1984 on SR Direct Mail Ltd’s Beagle Bay.

 2. Virginia Leng (now Ginny Elliot) took over as every pony-mad teenage girl’s heroine after becoming the first woman to win Burghley five times in 1989 on Master Craftsman, when she was also crowned European champion.

-3. All turnout rugs were made of heavy green canvas – if you were lucky they had cross-surcingles rather than just rear leg straps to keep them in place, but either way it felt like a lifetime waiting for them to dry.
+3. Most turnout rugs were made of heavy green canvas – if you were lucky they had cross-surcingles rather than just rear leg straps to keep them in place, but either way it felt like a lifetime waiting for them to dry.

-4. Jute rugs had a place in your tackroom — itchy-looking things made in sack-like fabric, held on by surcingles.
+4. Jute rugs could be found in every tackroom — itchy-looking things made from a sack-like fabric, held on by roller.

-5. The only 4x4s you ever saw were Land Rovers, driven by actual farmers.
+5. The only 4x4s you saw were Land Rovers, driven by actual farmers.

 6. Only top professional riders owned (or had access to) a lorry.

-7. You could ride down country lanes without ever seeing a car.
+7. You could ride down country lanes while rarely seeing a car.

-9. The only colour you could buy jodhpurs in was beige.
-Black was viewed as dangerously exotic.
+9. The most popular colour for jodhpurs was beige or black.
+Anything else was viewed as dangerously exotic.